Kongkiat Komesiri

 Kongkiat "Kome" Komesiri (ก้องเกียรติ โขมศิริ, born 2 June 1975, in Thailand) is a Thai film director and screenwriter.

 Film career

-He graduated from the Faculty of Mass Communications at Bangkok University and started his career as a crew member on Mysterious Object at Noon, the first feature film by Apichatpong Weerasethakul.
+Kongkiat graduated from the Faculty of Mass Communications at Bangkok University and started his career as a crew member on Mysterious Object at Noon, the first feature film by Apichatpong Weerasethakul.
 He then went to work for Five Star Production, working with director Thanit Jitnukul on the films Bang Rajan and Kunpan: Legend of the Warlord.

-He made his directorial debut in 2005 with Art of the Devil 2, credited as part of the seven-member "Ronin Team" of directors.
+Kongkiat made his directorial debut in 2005 with Art of the Devil 2, credited as part of the seven-member "Ronin Team" of directors.
 His solo directorial debut was Muay Thai Chaiya in 2007.
 Khomsiri's project called Slice.
-In 2022, he directed KinnPorsche, The Series.
+In 2022, he directed KinnPorsche.